Steven J. Davis

 StevenD5@Stanford.edu

-Steven J. Davis is the Thomas W. and Susan B. Ford Senior Fellow at the Hoover Institution and Senior Fellow at the Stanford Institute for Economic Policy Research (SIEPR).
-Previously, he was on the faculty at the University of Chicago Booth School of Business, including service as a chaired professor and deputy dean of the faculty.
+Steven J. Davis is the Thomas W. and Susan B. Ford Senior Fellow and the Director of Research at the Hoover Institution and Senior Fellow at the Stanford Institute for Economic Policy Research (SIEPR).
+He was on the faculty at the University of Chicago Booth School of Business for more than 35 years, including service as deputy dean of the faculty.

 Davis is an applied economist who studies working arrangements, business dynamics, economic fluctuations, policy uncertainty, and other topics.
 His research over the past decade uses text-as-data and innovative surveys of workers and firms to explore these and other topics.
 Much of his early and recent research uses longitudinal data on firms and establishments to explore business outcomes and their labor market consequences.
 He is a co-founder of the Economic Policy Uncertainty project, the U.S. Survey of Working Arrangements and Attitudes, the Global Survey of Working Arrangements, the Survey of Business Uncertainty, and the Stock Market Jumps project.
 He co-organizes the Asian Monetary Policy Forum, held annually in Singapore.